eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 In VideoSubFinder:
 2_1_1.
 Click in menu "File->Open Video" (any variant: FFMPEG variant give better performance if use top GPU and video has 720p or higher resolution)
 2_1_2.
 Click "Run Search" and get images (in the first tab page: "Search").
 2_1_3.
-Click "Create Cleared TXT Images" (in the last tab page: "Search").
+Click "Create Cleared TXTImages" (in the last tab page: "Search").
 2_1_4.
 [Note: This step can be skipped] Open "TXTImages" folder and remove images without text.
 2_1_5.
-Click "Create Empty Sub From Cleared TXT Images" which will generate "sub.srt" file with timing only in root directory of program (in the last tab page: "Search").
+Click "Create Empty Sub From Cleared TXTImages" which will generate "sub.srt" file with timing only in root directory of program (in the last tab page: "Search").
 In Subtitle Edit:
 2_2_1.
 Click in menu "File->Open" and select sub.srt file
 2_2_2.
 Click in menu "File->Import images.." + Click "..." in top right and select all files in "TXTImages" (CTRL+A)